thoughtworks-hpc/cdcf/end2end_test/README.md

 Requires:

+- docker engine
 - Python 3
-- behave 1.26 above
-- docker
+- behave (1.2.6)                   - behave is behaviour-driven development, Python style
+- docker (4.2.0)                   - A Python library for the Docker Engine API.

 Checkout to project root and run docker build: